devgateway/www.developmentgateway.org/_posts/2013-07-02-afdb-now-publishes-project-level-and-geocoded-data-to-iati.md

 created: 1372777411
 old_path: news/afdb-now-publishes-project-level-and-geocoded-data-iati
 title: AfDB Now Publishes Project-Level and Geocoded Data to IATI
-lede: The African Development Bank (AfDB) is now publishing its project-level data to the International Aid Transparency Initiative (IATI).
+excerpt: The African Development Bank (AfDB) is now publishing its project-level data to the International Aid Transparency Initiative (IATI).
 The newly launched AfDB IATI feed includes geocoded data on all of its ongoing activities, developed in partnership with AidData.
 Development Gateway is proud to have collaborated with